HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The two years between the last Web Almanac SEO chapter in 2022 and this year's edition may seem like a long time in SEO, which is often a fast-moving field.
 However, the data shows incremental changes to the fundamentals have been slow-moving.

-The recent growth of the `IndexIfEmbedded` tag, for example, signals that perhaps certain practices and protocols need some time before there’s mass adoption within the SEO industry.
+The recent growth of the `IndexIfEmbedded` tag, for example, signals that perhaps certain practices and protocols need some time before there's mass adoption within the SEO industry.

 That said, it has not been business-as-usual.
 The amount of sites passing Core Web Vitals (CWV) has been tremendous, despite Interaction to Next Paint (INP) replacing the arguably much easier to pass metric of First Input Delay (FID).
 That positive news signals how performance, in general, is being taken more seriously in the SEO industry.